hackerb9/Tandy-Terminfo/README.md

 ### Optional: Change getty's default baud rate

 You may wish to change the default baud rate so that it only connects at 9600 baud.
-I suggest adding 19200 baud to the list since the Tandy 200 can handle that and it is a significant improvement.
+Hackerb9 suggests adding 19200 baud to the list since the Tandy 200 can handle that and it is a significant improvement.

 To do that, copy the symlink that `enable` created into a file, make a symlink to the new file (because systemd is overly persnickety), and